KostasEreksonas/Besder-6024PB-XMA501-ip-camera-security-investigation/README.md

 ## Connecting to Besder camera from ICSee app on a smartphone

+### Connection schema

+In this subsection I will present the schema of communication between the smartphone, Besder camera and Amazon AWS servers sitting between these devices.

+### Exchanged requests

 Firstly, `HTTP POST` request is sent from a smartphone to an `Amazon AWS` server.
 It contains serial number of the camera I wanted to connect to, among other things.
 Request's purpose is to ask for a new connection with `MSG_CLI_NEED_CON_REQ` query.
 The AWS server sends `HTTP OK` response to the smartphone.
 It contains IP address of a ***second*** Amazon AWS server and it's port that is used for communicating.

 ```